KJablonski08/one_love_adoptions/README.md

 # OneLoveAdoptions

-One Love Adoptions is a cli that scrapes data on individual cats and dogs from One Love Pet Adoptions in Rochester, NY.
-It allows users to view a list of available cats or dogs and choose which individual pet to see additional information on.
+CLI to scrapes data from One Love Pet Adoptions in Rochester, NY, allowing users to view a list of available cats or dogs and choose which individual pet to see additional information on.
 Additional information includes Name, Breed, Sex, Weight and a brief personality description.

 ## Installation